Text Classification module

 • The field types to be aggregated.

-• Any terms you want to blacklist.
+• Any terms you want to exclude.
 For example, you may want to filter out your company name.

 • Adjust the minConfidence property to change the classification confidence score.